atharaq/atharaq.github.io/calc-2/lesson6.md

 * Section 3.4 # 196, 200, 202, 204
 * Section 2.6 # 264, 286

+In addition, be sure to submit your problem presentation on VoiceThread by **Sunday, February 28**.
+There is also MyOpenMath homework due **Tuesday, March 2**.
+Try and do a little bit of each over the next few days, so that you don't have to worry about catching up on a lot of things by next week.

 # Exam 1 Practice Problems

+**Exam 1** will be given out next week.
+You will be given the exam (either via email or on Moodle), and will need to do your work on paper, and upload all of your work as a **single PDF file** on Moodle.
+The exam will be due **Friday, March 5** at 11:59 PM.

+Here are some topics and practice problems for each topic that you should look at.

 * Interpreting areas under curves (see activity from [Lesson 2](https://atharaq.github.io/calc-2/lesson2.html#meaning-of-the-definite-integral) and [Lesson 3](https://atharaq.github.io/calc-2/lesson3.html#/daily-cases-integral)).
 * (Substitution) Section 1.5 #271 - 280, 292 - 297